 This medium-weight yarn is perfect for a wide range of projects, from garments to home décor.
 The acrylic fiber and wool blend is soft and easy to work with, and the yarn comes in a variety of colors to suit your every need.
 Whether you're looking for a classic shade or something more vibrant, Red Heart Grande has you covered.

-This yarn is also machine-washable and dryable, so you can easily care for your finished projects.
+This great yarn that mimics wool is also machine-washable and dryable, so you can easily care for your finished projects.
 Red Heart Grande is an excellent and versatile choice for both beginners and experienced crafters alike because of its soft and lofty feel.
-It is often dubbed as a less bulkier alternative to the Bernat Mega and is at par with a popular Wool Ease Thick & Quick yarn from Lion Brand.
+It is often dubbed as a less bulkier alternative to giant yarns such as Bernat Mega and is at par with a popular Wool Ease Thick & Quick yarn from Lion Brand.

-It’s important to note, however, that because the Red Heart Grande is not as bulky as other options on the market, you’ll have to work double-stranded when arm knitting.
-It has a great rope-like effect on throw blankets and other loose garments.
+It’s important to note, however, that because the Red Heart Grande is not as bulky as other chunky luxe big yarns on the market, you’ll have to work double-stranded when arm knitting.
+It has a great rope-like effect on chunky blankets and other loose garments.
+Check out our Red Heart yarns collection.

 Premier Yarns Couture Jazz